NikoboiNFTB/Lyrics-Translate-Tweaks/README.md

 ```

 >> Recommended over the userscript.
 It's more set-it-and-forget-it.
 An **Import and append…** file can be found at [blocklist.txt](blocklist.txt).

+The userscript is untested on mobile, but **the blocklist works on desktop and mobile**.

+>> Tested with [Firefox](https://play.google.com/store/apps/details?id=org.mozilla.firefox) + [uBlock Origin](https://addons.mozilla.org/en-US/android/addon/ublock-origin/) for Android, YMMV.

 ### Demonstration